 it is required for those who market online products.
 It legally allows you to minimize your liability in case any misuse of information and services takes place.
 Moreover, sensitive issues like copyright and trademark are clarified here.

 This page allows readers who are looking for blogging gigs to allow writing opportunities on the blog.
 Many popular sites do this.
 It will enable your opportunities for some good content from others.
 Now you know other reasons why bloggers get their content.

 Invited writers need to know how they will get benefit from writing on your blog.
 Add a contact form so that fervent writers can be in your loop.

 The easiest way to monetize the content is to sign up for Google AdSense.

 However, bloggers of other kinds sell ad spots directly to advertisers.
 Moreover, some of them rely on affiliated monetization.

-Information about available ad spots, average traffic, and audience demographics are hooked here.
+Information about available ad spots, average traffic, and audience demographics is hooked here.
 Add a contact form at the bottom to notify advertisers that can quickly contact you.